cvs-health/testaro/README.md

 Testaro is a collection of collections of web accessibility tests.

-The purpose of Testaro is to provide programmatic access to over 800 accessibility tests defined in several test packages and in Testaro itself.
+The purpose of Testaro is to provide programmatic access to 1075 accessibility tests defined in several test packages and in Testaro itself.

 ## System requirements